cscholze/discover-me/README.md

 are saved using a PostgreSQL database hosted through Heroku.

 ## Getting Started
-Discover me is an web app used to demonstrate network device discovery thorough the use of a piece of software called Nmap.
+Discover me demonstrates network device discovery thorough the use of a piece of software called Nmap.
 From their website, "Nmap ("Network Mapper") is a free and open source ([license](https://nmap.org/data/COPYING)) utility for network discovery and security auditing."

-This web app is a project to learn about network security and vulnerabilies.
 Because this app uses Nmap, it must first be installed on your machine.
 If you do  not already have Nmap installed, please navigate to the link below to install it.
 There are versions available for Windows, OSX, and Linux distributions.
-At this point in time, it has only been developed and tested for OSX.
+At this point in time, this web interface has only been developed and tested for OSX.

 **[Download Nmap](https://nmap.org/download.html)**